return42/sphkerneldoc/linux_src_doc/kernel/relay_c.rst

 Description
 -----------

-This is the timer function used to defer reader waking.
+This is the function used to defer reader waking

 .. _`__relay_reset`: